Skip to main content

 Common mistakes

-• Applying for the wrong visa type can delay your travel plans.
+• Selecting the wrong visa type can delay your application.

 • Missing documents may result in an incomplete application.

-• Ensure no missing documents to avoid an incomplete submission.
+• Ensure all sections are complete to avoid an incomplete submission.

 BRP Replacement Application: Biometric Residence Permit Replacement